matthias-reis/carda-gatsby/content/articles/2021/11/the-puppeteer.md

 **Anne:** Can you imagine letting that flow into your songs, or do you already do that?
 Are you already doing that?

-## "Fried food is the best the day after a gig"
+## "Fried vegan food is the best the day after a gig"

 **Rodney:** I would love to incorporate it into the music.
 I think it's a hugely important subject and should be tackled much more often.